 We assume that subscriptions and messages are matched through a match function.
-Messages are defined as a list of attributes values (e.g., <gas company="abc", fuel type="unleaded", price per liter="1.25">) whereas subscriptions are expressed as queries over these attributes (e.g., <\, diesel, less than 2> but more sophisticate patterns including regular expressions can also be used.
+Messages are defined as a list of attributes values (for example, <gas company="abc", fuel type="unleaded", price="1.25">) whereas subscriptions are expressed as queries over these attributes (e.g., <\, diesel, less than 2> but more sophisticate patterns including regular expressions can also be used.